Mathematics (MATH)

 MATH 121 Calculus for Business3 Credits

-An introduction to calculus with an emphasis on applications to business and economics.
+Introduction to calculus with an emphasis on applications to business and economics.
 Topics include linear and quadratic functions, limits, continuity, differentiation, integration, the logarithmic and exponential functions, and applications.
-Computer algebra systems will be used where applicable.
-Current college algebra skills and graphic calculator are required.

 MATH 130 Trigonometry3 Credits